-There is Micro Chinese Cabbage, which can be used to spice up lettuce and spinach salads.
-And Micro Thai basil has an unique licorice flavor that also blends well with Asian or fusion cuisine.
+Here is just a few that are available.
+There is Micro Chinese Cabbage, which can be used to spice up lettuce and spinach salads; and Micro Thai Basil which has an unusual licorice flavor that also blends well with Asian or fusion cuisine.

-Micro Red Shiso has dark red, uniquely flavored leaves with a soft texture, and also works wonderfully with sushi.
+Micro Red Shiso has dark red, uniquely flavored leaves, and is a great topping for sushi rolls and nigiri.

 Micro Tatsoi, first cultivated in Japan, is popular for use in both European and Asian foods.
 It is dark green in color and a member of the broccoli family.
 It goes well with salads and sandwiches.
 It has a taste that echoes that of mustard greens.